L'Appel du Vide

 Paperkeys is a DIY kit for children ages 8-13 that teaches basic circuitry and music skills.
 Kids fold a paper template, mark certain areas with copper tape to make contact switches, then connect to an arduino.
 Paperkeys uses a kid-safe, no-solder design, based on educational Media Lab research headed by Leah Buechley.

 An experimental art game in which players become members of an ant colony, foraging for food, serving the queen, and sacrificing for the welfare of others.
-A social game for 8 - 11 players, The Colony borrows elements from traditional resource-based strategy games such as Settlers of Catan and Carcassone, mixed with social voting games such as Mafia and Resistance.
+A social game for 8 - 11 players, The Colony borrows elements from lightweight strategy games and tile-laying games, mixed with social voting games such as Mafia.
 Players slowly explore an expanding board, eating real sugar to expand and sustain The Colony.